Jessica Pegula: 2018: First WTA Tour final, top 125

-2019: First WTA title and top 100
+2019: First WTA Tour title and top 100

 Pegula began the year primarily playing on the ITF Circuit, before cracking inside the top 100 in February for the first time in her career.
 This allowed her to enter several larger WTA Tour events, including in Indian Wells and Miami.
-Her best result during the early clay court season came in Charleston, where she upset world No. 12, Anastasija Sevastova, en-route to the third round.
+Her best result during the early clay court season came in Charleston, where she upset world No. 12, Anastasija Sevastova, en route to the third round.
 This helped her break inside the top 75 for the first time.
 She also competed in the main draw of a Grand Slam tournament other than the US Open for the first time.
-She was defeated in the first round of the French Open by eventual champion Ashleigh Barty before falling in the same stage at Wimbledon to Mihaela Buzărnescu.
+She was defeated in the first round of the French Open by eventual champion Ashleigh Barty, before falling in the same stage at Wimbledon to Mihaela Buzărnescu.

-Pegula achieved the best result of her career at the start of the North American hardcourt season when she won her first WTA career singles title at the Washington Open, defeating Camila Giorgi in the final.
-This took her to a new career-high ranking of world no. 55.
-Despite failing to win another main draw match the rest of the season, Pegula finished the year ranked inside the top 100 for the first time, at No. 76.
+Pegula achieved the best result of her career at the start of the North American hardcourt season when she won her first career singles title at the Washington Open, defeating Camila Giorgi in the final.
+This took her to a new career-high ranking of world No. 55.
+Despite failing to win another main-draw match the rest of the season, Pegula finished the year ranked inside the top 100 for the first time, at No. 76.

-2020: Auckland Open final, top 60
+2020: Auckland Open final

-Jessica started her 2020 tennis season at the Auckland Open where she defeated CiCi Bellis in the first round.
-She followed this up with two more straight set victories over Tamara Zidanšek and Alizé Cornet to reach the semifinals.
-There she beat Caroline Wozniacki in three sets to advance to her third career WTA singles final.
+Pegula started her 2020 tennis season at the Auckland Open where she defeated CiCi Bellis in the first round.
+She followed this up with two more straight-set victories over Tamara Zidanšek and Alizé Cornet to reach the semifinals.
+There she beat Caroline Wozniacki in three sets to advance to her third Tour singles final.
 Facing off against 23-time Grand Slam singles winner Serena Williams for the first time, Pegula lost in straight sets.
 She then competed at the Australian Open for the first time, where she was defeated by another American, Taylor Townsend, in straight sets in the first round.

 Pegula's next big triumph came at the Cincinnati Open, a Premier 5 tournament.
-Having already beaten two Russians to qualify for the main draw, she opened her campaign with a straight sets win over American Jennifer Brady followed by a win over another countrywoman, 2019 French Open semifinalist Amanda Anisimova.
+Having already beaten two Russians to qualify for the main draw, she opened her campaign with a straight-sets win over American Jennifer Brady followed by a win over another fellow American, 2019 French Open semifinalist Amanda Anisimova.
 She then caused a huge upset by defeating fifth seed and world No. 11, Aryna Sabalenka, in the third round, thus advancing to her first quarterfinal at any WTA Premier level event.
 Her run came to an end with a straight-sets loss to 14th seed Elise Mertens.
-This took her ranking back inside the top 65.

 At the US Open, Pegula recovered from a set down to record her first Grand Slam main-draw win since the 2015 US Open, defeating Marie Bouzková in a third-set tiebreak.
 She then beat Kirsten Flipkens to advance to the third round of a Grand Slam event for the first time, where she lost to sixth seed and former world No. 2, Petra Kvitová.